-12.2.1 General.
+15.2.1 General.

 In general, the In-Service Date of an Interconnection Customers seeking interconnection to the Transmission System will determine the sequence of construction of Network Upgrades.
+Construction Sequencing may also apply to shared Transmission Provider’s Interconnection Facilities in a similar manner as described below for Network Upgrades.

-12.2.2 Advance Construction of Network Upgrades that are an Obligation of an Entity other than Interconnection Customer.
+15.2.2 Advance Construction of Network Upgrades that are an Obligation of an Entity other than Interconnection Customer.